awslabs/mlspace/frontend/docs/admin-guide/manual-s3-permissions.md

 - Open the AWS console for the {{ $params.APPLICATION_NAME }} Account with a role that can modify IAM permissions.
 - Search for and go to the IAM service.
-- In the side-navigation, click "Policies."
+- In the side-navigation, click "Policies".
 - Search for the name of the permissions boundary policy.
   - This policy is configured during the [{{ $params.APPLICATION_NAME }} install](./install.md#default-app-policy-and-role), and the recommended name is `mlspace-project-user-permission-boundary.`
 - Click on the name link for the policy.
 - On the Policy page, click on "Edit" in the "Permissions defined in this policy" section.
 - Follow the instructions from the [Updating The IAM Policy Permissions section](#updating-the-iam-policy-permissions) for the policy and then resume these instructions.
-- At the bottom of the edit page, click "Next."
+- At the bottom of the edit page, click "Next".
 - On the confirmation page, click the "Save changes" button.

 ### Examples For Allowing Permissions Configured With Dynamic Roles